marioonor/marioonor/README.md

 ## 💼 About Me

 ✅ **Versatile Skill Set**
-From defending enterprise environments to building Spring Boot APIs, I bring a unique blend of cybersecurity and software development skills.
-I understand how to build secure systems from the ground up.
+From securing enterprise environments to building Spring Boot and Angular applications, I bring a unique blend of cybersecurity and software development skills.
+I understand how to build secure systems from the ground up, leveraging my knowledge of Java and modern web technologies.

 ✅ **Cloud & Security Expertise**
-I have experience working with **AWS, Azure, and GCP**, securing cloud resources, enforcing IAM policies, integrating monitoring tools, and investigating incidents using tools like **CrowdStrike**, **QRadar**, **Elasticsearch**, and **Splunk**.
+I have experience working with AWS for cloud security, enforcing IAM policies, integrating monitoring tools, and investigating incidents.
+My background includes utilizing Elasticsearch for data analysis and contributing to SIEM monitoring and threat intelligence efforts.

 ✅ **Real-World Impact**
-I’ve worked in fast-paced SOC environments, led investigations, improved detection systems, and communicated security risks clearly to technical and non-technical stakeholders.
+I’ve worked in fast-paced SOC environments, led threat investigations, improved detection systems, and communicated security risks clearly to technical and non-technical stakeholders, as demonstrated during my time at CyTech Development and Operations Inc.

 ✅ **Builder at Heart**
 I enjoy creating solutions.
-Whether it’s a **Spring Boot REST API**, a **PDF scanner in Java**, or a **secure user login system**, I thrive in designing and coding backend logic with security and performance in mind.
+Whether it’s a Spring Boot REST API, a PDF scanner in Java (like my GRC Evidence Collection Tool), or a secure user login system (like my To-Do List Web Application), I thrive in designing and coding backend logic with security and performance in mind.

 ✅ **Team Player with Leadership Experience**
-I’ve supervised cybersecurity teams, managed incident response, and collaborated across departments to deliver results under pressure.
+I’ve supervised cybersecurity teams, led incident response efforts, and collaborated across departments to deliver results under pressure, particularly in my role overseeing SOC shift management.

 ---